jerrymarshall2004/cs50labs/pointers/README.md

 {% next %}

-Try running the toupper.c file.
-What happens?
-Both stings become captialized.
-This doesn't make sense?
-But what has happened is that the memory allocated for s has been set to the value of t.
-Or in other words the pointer.

 ## Your Turn

 Try running the pointers.c file.
 What happens?
 Both stings become captialized.
 This doesn't make sense?
 One thing to remember is that a string is an array of characters.
 So by making T = S, we are saying the pointer for T should point to the memory allocated for S. Then when T[0] is set to upper, it is changing the 1st character in the memory to upper, which again inadvertently is the same memory.